Jagoba Arrasate: Osasuna

-On 20 June 2018, Arrasate was named CA Osasuna manager after agreeing to a one-year contract.
+On 20 June 2018, Arrasate was named Osasuna manager after agreeing to a one-year contract.
 He renewed his contract until 2020 the following 5 March, and achieved promotion to La Liga as champions.

 Arrasate signed another new deal on 18 November 2019, tying him to the Rojillos until June 2022.
 Six days later the team lost 2–1 at home to local rivals Athletic Bilbao, ending a club-best 602 days unbeaten at the El Sadar Stadium.

 On 7 March 2022, Arrasate's contract was extended for two more years, with the news being broken through a banner on the Avenida Carlos III in Pamplona.
-In the ensuing season, he led Osasuna to the Copa del Rey semi-finals for the first time in 18 years after a 2–1 extra-time win at home to Sevilla FC.
+In the ensuing season, he led Osasuna to the Spanish Cup final for the first time in 18 years after a 2–1 extra-time win at home to Sevilla in the quarter-finals and a 2–1 aggregate defeat of Athletic in the next round; they lost the decisive match 2–1 to Real Madrid.
+In the domestic league, a seventh-place finish meant qualification for the UEFA Europa Conference League in a return to Europe for the first time in 16 years.

+Mallorca

+On 10 June 2024, Arrasate was appointed at fellow top-tier Mallorca on a three-year deal.

 Personal life

 On 12 August 2020, Arrasate tested positive for COVID-19.
+As of 2023, he had three children.